Day 1: Day sail to Honolua Bay

 We board the vessel in Historic Lahaina Harbor, Maui and set sail for Honolua Bay.
 This first leg is a relaxing sail along Maui’s hotel district, enjoy the views of Molokai, Lanai, and looking back to Maui as we work our way along the coast to our destination.
 Honolua Bay is world famous for it’s surfing and is also a fish preserve.
 It is a perfectly protected anchorage, here you can spend the day swimming with the fish, or take a walk along the top of the cliffs.
 Honolua is a popular local spot and one of Hawaii’s best.

 Day 2: Sailing to Lanai

-We get an early start and set sail towards Molokai to pick up the trade winds, then tack and sail downwind to far tip of Lanai, where we stop for lunch and a swim along the coast at shipwreck beach.
-After lunch, we’ll continue towards the lee of Lanai.
-Our destination for the night is a secluded anchorage known as Pinnacles.
+We get a late start and set sail towards Molokai to pick up the trade winds, then tack and sail downwind to Lanai, where we stop for lunch and a swim along the coast.
+After lunch, we’ll continue towards Manele Bay, our destination for the night.

 This is a day ashore.
 There is a lot to see and explore on Lanai.
 Starting with the beach, a trip to town, golf, tennis, lunch in the mountains.
 Transportation is readily available via hotel shuttles, there is only one highway on the island and a hotel at each end.